heyjaywilson/heyjaywilsoncom/src/content/blog/2024/08/13-ship-a-ton.md

 ---
-title: Relief Finder Project Log 1
+title: FindRelief - Project Log 1
 description: I started a new project.
 A restroom finder.
 pubDate: Aug 14 2024
 type: article
 tags:
   - swift
   - devlog
-  - FindRelief
+  - findrelief
-  - swiftUI
+  - swiftui
   - dynamodb
+  - swiftserver
+  - swiftonserver
   - ship-a-ton
 ---

 I'm starting this log to help hold myself accountable and to build in public.
 I'm a big proponent of building in public, and I started this project by being quiet about it.
 The reason for that was cause I needed to see if I could actually do a lot of what I wanted to, and I can so now it's time to introduce it and start a log.

-## What is Find Relief?
+## What is FindRelief?

 It's a restroom finder that has an emphasis on what type of restrooms are available.
 Being trans, I need to find restrooms that are safe for me to use and usually that means a family or gendered neutral restroom so I decided to make an app for that.
 This data will be self reported by users (or just me).

 ## What's the tech stack?

-- The iOS app is written in SwiftUI and if there's any local data that needs to be stored, I'll probably use SwiftData.
+- **iOS App**: Written in SwiftUI.
+When I need local storage, then I'll probably lean on SwiftData, but I might actually use [Boutique](https://github.com/mergesort/Boutique)
-- Map data is provided by MapKit since there's web data available if I decide to expand this app.
+- **Map data** is provided by MapKit since there's web data available if I decide to expand this app.
-- User authentication is handled with [Clerk](https://clerk.com/).
+- **User authentication** is handled with [Clerk](https://clerk.com/).
 I've seen this pop up in the web dev world lately and their iOS SDK is in early beta, so I figured why not try it.
 If it fails, I can pull in another auth platform, but so far it's been relatively easy to use.
-- Database is a dynamodb table.
+- **Database** is a dynamodb table.
 I'm using a single table design.
 I wanted something quick and easy.
 Will see how that goes
-- Server is written in Swift using the [Hummingbird framework](https://github.com/hummingbird-project/hummingbird)
+- **Server** is written in Swift using the [Hummingbird framework](https://github.com/hummingbird-project/hummingbird)

 ## What's been done so far?